-Arugula Almond Pesto is bright, peppery, and complex and brings dishes you are already making, to their happy place.
-It really elevates!
+Arugula Pesto tastes bright, tangy, peppery, and complex, bringing dishes you are already making, to their happy place.
+It truly elevates!

-It loves to be paired with lasagna, beans, lentils, and casserole-y things, or lathered into sandwiches, tossed with pasta, sauteed veggies or roasted veggies, or spooned over your morning eggs.
+Wondering how to serve arugula pesto?
+It loves to be paired with lasagna, beans, lentils, and casserole-y things, or lathered into sandwiches, tossed with pasta, sauteed veggies, pasta salad or roasted veggies, roasted cauliflower, or spooned over your morning eggs.

 how to make arugula basil pesto- using a food processor.
 Vegan.